Price of Anarchy for Auction Revenue: Abstract

 \section{Abstract}

 This paper develops tools for welfare and revenue analyses of Bayes-Nash equilibria in asymmetric auctions with single-dimensional agents.
-We employ these tools to derive {\em price of anarchy} results for social welfare and revenue.
-Our approach separates the standard smoothness framework \citep[e.g.,][]{ST13} into two distinct parts, isolating the analysis common to any auction from the analysis specific to a given auction.
+We employ these tools to derive approximation results for social welfare and revenue.
+Our approach separates the smoothness framework of, e.g., \citet{ST13}, into two distinct parts, isolating the analysis common to any auction from the analysis specific to a given auction.
 The first part relates a bidder's contribution to welfare in equilibrium to their contribution to welfare in the optimal auction using the price the bidder faces for additional allocation.
 Intuitively, either an agent's utility and hence contribution to welfare is high, or the price she has to pay for additional allocation is high relative to her value.
 We call this condition \emph{value covering}; it holds in every Bayes-Nash equilibrium of any auction.
-The second part, \emph{revenue covering}, relates the prices bidders face for additional allocation to the revenue of the auction, using an auction's rules and feasibility constraints.
+The second part, \emph{revenue covering}, uses the auction rules and feasibility constraints to relate the revenue of the auction to the prices bidders face for additional allocation.
 Combining the two parts gives approximation results to the optimal welfare, and, under the right conditions, the optimal revenue.
-In mechanisms with reserve prices, our welfare results show approximation with respect to the optimal mechanism with the same reserves.

-As a center-piece result, we analyze the single-item first-price auction with individual monopoly reserves (the price that a monopolist would post to sell to that agent alone; these reserves are generally distinct for agents with values drawn from distinct distributions).
+As a centerpiece result, we analyze the single-item first-price auction with individual monopoly reserves (the price that a monopolist would post to sell to that agent alone; these reserves are generally distinct for agents with values drawn from distinct distributions).
 When each distribution satisfies the regularity condition of \citet{M81}, the auction's revenue is at least a $2e/(e-1) \approx 3.16$ approximation to the revenue of the optimal auction.
-We also give bounds for matroid auctions with first-price or all-pay semantics, and the generalized first-price position auction.
+We also give bounds for matroid auctions with winner-pays-bid or all-pay semantics, the generalized winner-pays-bid position auction, and winner-pays-bid single-minded combinatorial auctions.
 Finally, we give an extension theorem for simultaneous composition, i.e., when multiple auctions are run simultaneously, with single-valued, unit-demand agents.